dzeke/Blended-Near-Optimal-Tools/README.md

     c.
 Set the Matlab directory to the same folder
     d.
 At the Matlab command prompt, enter:

-	       >> LoadEchoGamsResults('WQNE_outG6.gdx',3,2500,0)
+	       >> LoadEchoGamsResultsMGAComp('WQNE_outG6.gdx',3,2500,0,[2 0 50]);

     e.
-Matlab will read optimal and modelling to generate alternatives (MGA) results from the file WQNE_outG6.gdx.
-Matlab will also generate 2,500 near-optimal alternatives (see Section 2 above) and plot the optimal, MGA, and near-optimal results in the Interactive Parallel Plotting tool (see Section 3 above).
+Matlab will read optimal results from the file WQNE_outG6.gdx.
+Matlab will also generate 2,500 near-optimal alternatives (see Section 2 above) as well as approximately 13 comparison MGA alternatives by the serial method that uses a distance metric and plot everything using the Interactive Parallel Plotting tool (see Section 3 above).
     f.
 See additional directions in the file EchoReservoirApplication-readme.txt.

 ==============================